Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-23-power-of-deep-thinking.md

 ---
 ### 🎉 Introduction

 In today's fast-paced world of constant connectivity, instant communication, and never-ending notifications, finding the time and mental space for deep thinking can be challenging.
 However, deep thought is invaluable for software engineers and engineering leaders looking to solve complex problems, innovate, and create more efficient, robust, and user-friendly software solutions.
 Indeed, all knowledge workers can benefit from the time away from distractions to think about the more complex problems they are tasked with solving and this can be challenging depending on your work environment.
-In this article, we'll explore the power of deep thinking for modern software engineers and engineering leaders and discuss ways to enable deep work in our lives and teams.
-We'll also touch on the potential benefits of deep thinking for employee happiness and reducing burnout and stress.
+In this article, I'll explore the power of deep thinking for modern software engineers and engineering leaders and discuss ways to enable deep work in our lives and teams.
+I'll also touch on the potential benefits of deep thinking for employee happiness and reducing burnout and stress.

 ### 🧠 What is Deep Thinking?